Security and user experience

 - If a user is part of a group that is not mapped in Endpoint Management, that user cannot enroll.
 Likewise, if a user is a member of multiple groups, Endpoint Management will only categorize the user as being in the groups mapped to Endpoint Management.

 The amount of security considerations when deploying a Endpoint Management environment can quickly become overwhelming.
-There are many interlocking pieces and settings, that you may not know where to begin or what to choose to ensure an acceptable level of protection is available.
+There are many interlocking pieces and settings.
+You might not know where to begin or what to choose to ensure an acceptable level of protection is available.
 To make these choices simpler, Citrix provides recommendations for High, Higher, and Highest Security, as outlined in the following table.

-Note that security concerns alone should not dictate your deployment mode choice.
-It is important to also review the requirements of the use case and decide if you can mitigate security concerns before choosing your deployment mode.
+Note that security concerns alone should not dictate the mode in which your devices enroll: MAM, MDM+MAM with MDM optional, or MDM+MAM with MDM required.
+It is important to also review the requirements of the use case and decide if you can mitigate security concerns before choosing your management mode.

 High: Using these settings provides an optimal user experience while maintaining a basic level of security acceptable to most organizations.